 The surficial geology of Vermont is largely a legacy of the glaciers that receded from this area about 13,500 years ago.
-Glacial till, gravel, sand and clay are the most common surficial deposits that remain from the retreat of the glaciers.
+Glacial till, gravel, sand, and clay are the most common surficial deposits that remain from the retreat of the glaciers.
 These deposits are smeared across hillsides, and even fill entire valleys.

-Surficial deposits are very important players in the landscape, as they generally provide the “parent material” for the soils that have been developing over the last 10,000 years.
-The texture and chemical composition of this parent material has a profound influence on important factors such as soil productivity and moisture holding capacity, and often holds the key to understanding patterns of agricultural activity and plant community distribution.
+Surficial deposits are important players in the landscape as they generally provide the “parent material” for the soils that have been developing over the last 10,000 years.
+The texture and chemical composition of this parent material has a profound influence on important factors such as soil productivity and moisture-holding capacity, and often holds the key to understanding patterns of agricultural activity and plant community distribution.

-http://www.lcbp.org/This flowing water carried and sorted the component particles varying distances from their source, depending on the size of the particle and the energy of the flow.
-Cobble-sized rocks require very fast, high energy flows to move them, while smaller sand particles can be easily transported by fast flowing water, but are quickly deposited when the rate of flow slows, such as when a flowing river meets a still lake.
+http://www.lcbp.org/This flowing water carried and sorted the component particles varying distances from their source depending on the size of the particle and the energy of the flow.
+Cobble-sized rocks require extremely fast, high-energy flows to move them, while smaller sand particles can be easily transported by fast flowing water, but are quickly deposited when the rate of flow slows, such as when a flowing river meets a still lake.

 You can sometimes find surficial sediment exposed in road cuts or riverbanks, but usually the best way to explore the surficial sediments is to start digging.
 You’ll want to look for transitions in soil color and texture, notice the shape and size of any rocks that you encounter, and depth and nature of plant roots.
 As always, keep your eye on the surrounding features—natural and human-made.